Cosh Boy: Plot

 The senior officer congratulates him.
-Then, seeing the belt in Bob’s hand, he smiles, and suggests to his colleague that they go and arrest the other gang member first and come back for Roy later.
-Bob begins thrashing Roy as the scene cuts to outside and the mob of women listening to Roy's cries and shrieks for help.
-The detectives then walk away silently, into the night.
+Then, seeing the belt in Bob's hand, he smiles, suggesting to his colleague they arrest another gang member and come back for Roy later.
+Bob begins thrashing Roy as the scene cuts outside and a mob of women listening to Roy's cries and shrieks for help.
+The detectives walk away silently, into the night.